eggheadio-projects/build-a-blog-with-react-and-markdown-using-gatsby-notes/01-gatsby-install-the-latest-version-of-gatsby.md

 ## 01. Install the Latest Version of Gatsby

-### Important Note ⚠️
+## Important ⚠️

-The `gatsby@2.0.0-rc.28` is no longer maintained and not recommended for usage.
-To follow the course, install the `gatsby@2.0.0-rc.28` or install the latest Gatsby version.
-But if you install the latest version, please take into account that it will not match the course content.
+To follow the course, install the `gatsby@2.0.0-rc.28`.
+But take into account, that `gatsby@2.0.0-rc.28` is no longer maintained and not recommended for usage.

 ## Install the Gatsby CLI